ViNguyenThuyTuong/Udacity-DataScience-Project1/README.md

 ## Installation <a name="installation"></a>

-The code was developed and tested using Python 3.6.7, and pandas version 0.25.0, with the standard Anaconda install and the package `basemap` for visualizing results in map-view.
+The code was developed and tested using Python 3.6.5, pandas version 0.25.0, seaborn version 0.8.1, matplotlib version 2.2.2, and squarify version 0.4.3.
-Basemap installations were run using conda as follows:

-    1) `conda install basemap`
-    2) `conda install -c conda-forge basemap-data-hires`

-Pandas upgrade to 0.25.0 was installed with pip3 as follows:

-    3) `pip install pandas==0.25.0`

-The code should run with no issues using Python versions 3.6 + and pandas version 0.25.0+

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interested in using Seattle AirBnB data to better understand:
+For this project, I'd like to use Stack Overflow 2021 data to better understand:

-    1) Are hippies really dirty: do the hippy neighborhoods in Seattle have lower AirBnB cleanliness ratings?
-    2) Are communal AirBnB listings more common in hippy neighborhoods: Which neighborhoods have the highest proportion of shared-living listings?
+    1) Which countries have the highest percentage of people using Stack Overflow?
-    3) Which factors contribute most to the cleanliness rating?
+    2) What demographic are most of our Stack Overflow users in?
+    3) Which programming languages are most used in 2021 and which ones would become a trend in 2022?
+	4) Which databases are most used in 2021 and which ones would become a trend in 2022?

 ## Data Descriptions <a name="data"></a>